pothosware/SoapyPlutoSDR/README.md

 * https://github.com/pothosware/SoapyPlutoSDR/wiki

+Note that the Frequency Correction API is not implemented, it's recommended that you adjust the `xo_correction` value with the observed PPM in the Pluto device `config.txt`.

 ## PothosSDR

 Note that installation with PothosSDR is optional as "PlutoSDR SoapySDR binding (experimental)" and not selected by default.